 From here, you can easily use the buttons to Clock In or Out or on Break.
 To the right of the buttons are a time tracker.
 The time before the / indicates how long you've been clocked in today.
 The number after the / indicates how much time you've accrued over the current Pay Period, defined by your Time Clock Preferences.

 For example: Dylan is working eight hours today, and Preferences are configured to allot 15 minutes of paid break per every 4 hours.
 If Dylan clocks break halfway through his shift, he has 15 minutes of earned break time.
 He is two minutes late coming back from break.
 He's used 17 minutes of break time.
-2 of those minutes count as extra time clocked out, until he works enough to have earned the full 17 minutes of break time.
+2 of those minutes count as extra time clocked out, until he works enough into his eight hour shift to have earned the full 17 minutes of break time.

 Here we can see our clocked in time.
 Currently it is set for "This Pay Week", which you can change to "Yesterday" or "Today.
 The Clock In/Out/Break buttons are available, and you'll also see time entries for the current period of time.
 You'll also note that there is a Total line for Regular time, Break Time, Vested Break, and Total Time.
 Vested Break refers to how much break time you have earned, based on Preferences Set.

-The Vacation Calendar is a Node in the Time Clock Ability that allows a normal User to quickly note at a glance who is taking time off when, and whether a day is marked as a Blackout Day.
+The Vacation Calendar is a Node in the Time Clock Sidebar that allows a MacPractice User to quickly note at a glance who is taking time off when, and if days are marked as Blackout Days (Days that the Manager has indicated no time off can be taken)

-A Manager has the ability to mark Vacation Days for any of their reporting Users, and they can mark off Blackout Days (intended to be used as a way to denote when users cannot take days off).
+A Manager has the ability to set Vacation Days for any of their reporting Users and Blackout Days to prevent Users from scheduling days off.

 The In/Out Report